Byte-Repository/Portfolio-old-/README.md

-Throughout this project I was given the freedom to create a personl portfolio page, and I decided to include most of my gaming information from twitch channel to my console gamertag.
-This project helped me learn new methods on how to create headers, text alignments, text decorations, nav-links, display felxibility and background images.
+Throughout this project I was given the freedom to create a personal portfolio page, and I decided to include most of my gaming information from twitch channel to my console gamertag.
+This project helped me learn new methods on how to create headers, text alignments, text decorations, nav-links, display flexibility and background images.

 -----------------------------------